 I really hope Xander Bogaerts girlfriend Janelly Martinez didn’t follow him on Twitter.

-The 21 year old Red Sox rookie is a sensation in Boston with legions of fans despite less than half a season with the big club.
-It should be no surprise that Xander has plenty of suitors when it comes to the ladies.
-Unfortunately while opportunity may be thrown at him regularly, Xander needed a little more discretion when it comes to his public Twitter account.
+Well, back when he was a 21 year old Red Sox rookie sensation, Xander had a slight social media slipup.
+At that age, in that city, it should be no surprise that Xander has plenty of suitors.
+Opportunity is great.
+But, Xander needed a little more discretion when it comes to his public Twitter account.

-On April 16, Xander tweeted a picture of a woman who was not Janelly Martinez in a damn revealing outfit (OK, fine, it was a short shirt and a long, long disappeared thong).
+On April 16, 2014 Xander tweeted a picture of a woman who was not Janelly Martinez.
+This non Janelly was in a pretty damn revealing outfit.
+OK, fine, it was a short shirt and a long, long disappeared thong.
 After the recent controversy with a similarly unintended tweet from US Air, Xander did what most people in a relationship would do: Sprinted to delete his Twitter account.

 It’s not the worst thing for Xander to do.
 Managing social media when you’re probably inundated with pictures of a similar theme is likely challenging.
 It’s very possible that Xander truly made a mistake in his public tweet and decided his infrequently used Twitter account just wasn’t worth the headaches it caused.